varamsky/unit_converter/README.md

 ##### A unit converter app using Flutter.

-This particular project is inspired from the Flutter corse on Udacity :- https://www.udacity.com/course/ud905
+This particular project is inspired from the Flutter course on Udacity :- https://www.udacity.com/course/ud905

 This project also uses the made-up Currecncy API in the above mentioned course for the API calls :- https://flutter.udacity.com/currency/